GitEnricoNeko/srahunter/README.md

 ## SRAHunter

 #### Description
 SRAHunter is a set of tools designed to facilitate the downloading and processing of data and metadata from the Sequence Read Archive (SRA).
-This package includes two main scripts: a Python script for automatized download of fastq files form SRA (SRA_downdumper.py) and a Bash script for SRA associated metadata retrieval (SRA_metadata).
+This package includes two main scripts: a Python script for automatized download of fastq files from SRA (SRA_downdumper.py) and a Bash script for SRA associated metadata retrieval (SRA_metadata).

 #### Installation
 As part of the conda repository to install srahunter you can simply use this command